jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

     (ii) considering whether to become parties to the joint WSCCO, the joint arrangement, or the joint local government arrangement.

 ### 66 Joint committees
-(1) 2 or more territorial authorities that are considering whether or not to establish or amend a joint WSCCO, a joint arrangement, or a joint local government arrangement under section 137 of the LGA2002 may use a joint committee appointed under clause 30(1)﻿(b) of Schedule 7 of the LGA2002 to perform 1 or more of the following tasks:
+(1) 2 or more territorial authorities that are considering whether or not to establish or amend a joint WSCCO, a joint arrangement, or a joint water service provider arrangement under section 26 of the Local Government (Water Services) Act 2025 may use a joint committee appointed under clause 30(1)﻿(b) of Schedule 7 of the LGA2002 to perform 1 or more of the following tasks:
   (a) identify and assess the options under section 61(2) of this Act or section 77(1) of the LGA2002:
   (b) recommend a proposal to the territorial authorities for the purposes of consultation:
   (c) if the territorial authorities have authorised the joint committee to do so, undertake consultation on behalf of the territorial authorities: